chrislyz/chrislyz.github.io/content/post/2023-07-23-Activation-Functions/index.md

 ### Vanishing Gradient

-The vanishing gradient problem is most likely to occur to the gradient based method with a [[#Saturating Functions|saturating activation function]].
+The vanishing gradient problem is most likely to occur to the gradient based method with a [saturating function](#saturating-functions).
 The output of a deep feedforward neural network in an arbitrary layer is a combination of function composition, i.e.,

 $$
 \begin{align}